Boixos Nois: History

 The Senyera, often waved during matches by the Boixos Nois as a symbol of Catalan nationalism.

 Founded in 1981, the Boixos is a penya (Catalan), a Catalan mix between a financial support group and a fan club; where financial, political and social support are mixed.
 The Boixos Nois penya started as a small group of no more than 50 young fans, who strongly identified with pro-independence Catalan nationalism and left-wing socialism.
 They repeatedly demanded the resignation of president Josep Núñez, who they saw as authoritarian, and openly defied his presidency through chants and banners on matches.

 In the following years, the city of Barcelona experienced an eruption in skinheads, who identified with right-wing separatism.
 The skinheads joined the Boixos Nois and slowly moved their political ideology from social-liberalism to fascism, causing factions within the group.
 Inspired by British hooligans, the remaining Boixos Nois became violent, causing havoc leading to mass-scale arrests.
 By now a mix of supporters of anti-independence neo-fascists and of Catalan independence Boixos Nois featured prominently in racist violence.
+They had an alliance with Frente Atletico, but that ended with the rise of Catalonian separatism.

 They have also had disputes with fellow Barcelona supporters group the Penya Almogàvers, who support Catalan independence, but are also, anti-fascist and non-violent with liberal, social democratic and democratic socialism ideologies; contrasting with the position taken by Boixos Nois.

 The groups began to gain a sharp rise in membership and the ties between the club and Boixos began to grow.
 The club gave the group free tickets to matches, transportation facilities and storage room for their banners at the stadium, Camp Nou.

 In 1985 after the Heysel disaster, where 39 people died due to hooligan riots and a collapsing wall, the Boixos Nois raised a banner at the Camp Nou South-end with the text "¡Gracias Liverpool!"
 (Thanks Liverpool!) and replaced the traditional Catalan flag, the Senyera, with a swastika.
 The former president Núñez reacted by relocating the group to the third tier of Camp Nou.
 The Boixos responded by adopting a slogan of no-violence inside the stadium, but insisted on maintaining freedom outside.
 The promises worked and they were subsequently moved back to the southern goal.

 Luís Figo's transfer to Real Madrid turned him from the group's most beloved person to the most hated.

 Increasingly violent, the Boixos was the center of several controversies in 1991: On 22 August a member of the Boixos murdered Frederic Rouquier, a supporter of the rival team Espanyol, and was sentenced to 26 years in jail.
 The same year, an investigation began into the murder of Sonia Rescalvo Zafra on 6 October.
 The events, widely reported in the Spanish media, created a sense of fear among the general public, mainly because of the supposed irrationality of the acts.